LilyFalkingham/portfolio/README.md

 unibuddy.py - A basic chatbot designed to assist students beginning their studies at Imaginary University.

-while_loop.py - A demonstration of a while loop that continuously sums up user-input numbers until a specific condition is met.
+while_loop.py - A demonstration of a while loop that continuously sums user-input numbers until a specific condition is met.